 Inferring probabilities from data distributions (that's what we did last week...remember?) can be useful in a descriptive sense, but for inferential statistics we will be making use of theoretical distributions that we can apply to our null expectations.
-For example, if we were interested in determining whether two sample means represent different statistical populations with different population means (this is the question that we are asking when we compare means to see if they differ), we would want to define the probability distribution for the difference between 2 sample means drawn from the same population.
+For example, if we were interested in determining whether two sample means represent different statistical populations with different population means, or two samples from a single population (read that again...this is the question that we are asking when we compare means to see if they differ), we would want to define the probability distribution for the difference between 2 sample means drawn from the same population.
 This is the null expectation, because it is defined by the condition where both sample means estimate the same population mean, rather than each sample mean representing a different statistical population.
 We use the null expectation because it is an efficient way of making a comparison.
 There is only one way that 2 sample means can represent a single statistical population, which means that we only have to consider one distribution, that of:

 Where both sample means were drawn from a single statistical population.
 From this distribution, we can determine whether a difference that we observe is too improbable (remember that we defined this earlier as a probability less than 0.05) for us to accept the premise that both sample means were, in fact, drawn from the same statistical population.